Fengshuo-Song/ECS150project2/README.md

 3. Manage the execution, return value and termination of the threads.
 In\
 this step, users can control the scheduling of different threads, get the\
 current thread ID and obtain a particular value returned by a thread.
-4. End the program by calling uthread_start() function.
+4. End the program by calling uthread_stop() function.
 This frees the\
 memory space created in previous steps and restore the previous environment\
 variables(signal action and timer configuration).(Part 2 and Part 3 can be\
 repeated in different orders.)